And What to Write Inside a Card to Accept an Invitation (Rsvp Card)

 - 2Regrets only.This means that response is expected only when you will not be able to attend.
 Not sending any response, in other words, indicates confirmation of attendance.Advertisement

 - 3Confirmation only.This means that response is expected only when you are confirming attendance.
-Not sending over any response automatically means you have decided not to attend.
+No response means the host will automatically assume you have decided not to attend.

 In some cases, save-the-date cards are sent out prior to RSVP cards.
 These are usually sent out months or weeks ahead of the event.
 Their purpose is to inform the invited guests that an event is occurring on a certain date and time, and further details will be sent later, along with the RSVP card.